-Fundamentally, the bills ignore that, since the expiration of Article 10, Federal and New York State agencies already have taken significant steps to reduce the impact of power plant operations on the environment.
-For example, A.11582 / S.8394 would lower further the emission reduction standard for nitrogen oxides (NOX), despite the fact the New York State Department of Environmental Conservation (DEC) completed three major rulemakings this year to control further this emission category, including: 1) promulgation of its version of the Federal Clean Air Interstate Rule to reduce emissions of sulfur dioxide and NOx; 2) adoption of its Best Available Retrofit Technology (BART) Determinations Rule; and 3) its Reasonably Available Control Technology for the Control of Nitrogen Oxides (NOX RACT).
+Fundamentally, the bill ignores that, since the expiration of Article 10, Federal and New York State agencies already have taken significant steps to reduce the impact of power plant operations on the environment.
+For example, A.8696-A would lower further the emission reduction standard for nitrogen oxides (NOx), despite the fact the New York State Department of Environmental Conservation (DEC) completed three major rulemakings this year to control further this emission category, including: 1) promulgation of its version of the federal Clean Air Interstate Rule to reduce emissions of sulfur dioxide and NOx; 2) adoption of its Best Available Retrofit Technology (BART) Determinations Rule; and 3) its Reasonably Available Control Technology for the Control of Nitrogen Oxides (NOx RACT).
+The DEC also has promulgated its Clean Air Mercury Rule in a stricter manner than Federal requirements and has policies in place to address fine particulate matter (PM 2.5) and environmental justice.
 In addition, New York State generators participate in the Regional Greenhouse Gas Initiative designed to reduce emissions of carbon dioxide in the Northeast.

-It is important to take note of Governor Patersons Executive Order #24, which has an even greater potential impact on emissions by establishing a goal to reduce greenhouse gas emissions in New York State by 80 percent below the levels emitted in 1990 by the year 2050, with a directive to prepare a draft Climate Action Plan by November 1, 2010.
-In spite of all of these actions, A.11582 / S.8394 would require additional environmental controls to be installed by power producers.
+It is important to note, that of even greater potential impact on emissions, is Governor Patersons Executive Order #24 which establishes a goal to reduce greenhouse gas emissions in New York State by 80 percent below the levels emitted in 1990 by the year 2050, with a directive to prepare a draft Climate Action Plan by November 1, 2010.
+In spite of all of these actions, A.8696-A would require additional environmental controls to be installed by power producers.

-The Article 10 process was intended to facilitate the power project activities, such as those resulting from the governors climate change directive and other state requirements; however, A.11582 / S.8394 will have the opposite outcome.
-In particular, the bills discourage repowering projects.
-IPPNY had suggested that the original version of this legislation (A.8696-B) be revised to acknowledge that many existing generating units have invested in emission controls that would make an additional 75 percent emission reduction, beyond those levels achieved by the controls, impossible to achieve.
-However, instead of updating the definition of a repowering project in a more workable manner, A.11582 / S.8394 completely remove the language for a streamlined review of repowering projects.
+The Article 10 process is intended to facilitate the power project activities, such as those resulting from the governors climate change directive and other state requirements; however, A.8696-A will have the opposite outcome.
+In particular, the bill discourages repowering projects.
+IPPNY had suggested that the original version of this bill be revised to acknowledge that many existing generating units have invested in emission controls that would make an additional 75 percent emission reduction, beyond those levels achieved by the controls, impossible to achieve.
+However, instead of updating the definition of a repowering project in a more workable manner, A.8696-A completely removes the language for a streamlined review of repowering projects.